Arizard/go-deputy-api-client/README.md

 # Deputy API Client

+> **Note:** Would this project be useful to you?
+I'm currently not working on it, but I'd love to take some time and discuss your use case and your needs.
+[Create an issue](https://github.com/Arizard/go-deputy-api-client/issues) to start the conversation.

 ## Description

 A Deputy API client package written in Go.
 Use this to make API calls to Deputy accounts.
 This is very much unfinished!